RSE-Sheffield/pando-python/episodes/optimisation-introduction.md

 ## Introduction

 <!-- Enable you to look at hotspots identified by compiler, identify whether it's efficient -->
-Now that you're able to find the most expensive components of your code with profiling, it becomes time to learn how to identify whether that expense is reasonable.
+Now that you're able to find the most expensive components of your code with profiling, we can think about ways to improve it.
+However, the best way to do this will depend a lot on your specific code!
+For example, if your code is spending 60 seconds waiting to download data files and then 1 second to analyse that data, then optimizing your data analysis code won’t make much of a difference.
+We’ll talk briefly about some of these external bottlenecks at the end.
+For now, we’ll assume that you’re not waiting for anything else we’ll look at the performance of your code.

 <!-- Necessary to understand how code executes (to a degree) -->
 In order to optimise code for performance, it is necessary to have an understanding of what a computer is doing to execute it.